 Montessori Knobless Cylinders (Set of 4)Montessori Cursive Moveable Alphabets with BoxMontessori Binomial CubeNDJK Montessori Sensorial Materials Tower Family Set Wooden Building Blocks Toy KidMontessori Materials Brown Stairs 5 Steps Toddler ToyMontessori Geometric Solids With Stands, Bases, and BoxEarly Learning Basic Life Skills Toys – Zip, Snap, Button, Buckle, Lace & Tie 6 pcs/setMontessori Sandpaper Land and Water Form Cards

-If you have been thinking about using the Montessori approach in your homeschool, give it a try!
+Firstly, if you have been thinking about using the Montessori approach in your homeschool, give it a try!

-I offer many free printables, ideas and resources on my blog that can help guide you some.
+Secondly, I offer many free printables, ideas and resources on my blog that can help guide you some.

-We love using Montessori as part of our homeschool and we wouldn’t have it any other way.
+Thirdly, we love using Montessori as part of our homeschool and we wouldn’t have it any other way.

 I honestly cannot imagine homeschooling without integrating it into our subjects.